statamic/docs/content/collections/modifiers/values.md

   - array
   - utility
 ---
-Retrieves just the keys from the given array.
+Retrieves just the values from the given array.

 ```yaml
 the_team: